arogozhnikov/demuxalot/README.md

 # Demuxalot

-Reliable and efficient idenfitication of genotypes for individual cells for single-cell RNA sequencing that refines the knowledge about genotypes from the data.
+Reliable and efficient idenfitication of genotypes for individual cells in RNA sequencing that refines the knowledge about genotypes from the data.

+Demuxalot fears not facing lots of genotypes.

 ## Background

 During single-cell RNA-sequencing (scRnaSeq) we pool cells from different donors and process them together.
+Herophilus uses scRnaSeq to study cells in organoids at scale.

 - Con: we don't know cell origin
-- Pro: all cells come through the same pipeline, so prep variation effects are cancelled out automatically
+- Pro: all cells come through the same pipeline, so preparation/biological variation effects are cancelled out automatically.
+Also it's much cheaper!

 Demultiplexing step that demuxalot completes solves the con: it guesses which cells come from which organoid by matching reads coming from cell against genotypes.

-## Known genotypes and refined genotypes
+## Known genotypes and refined genotypes: the tale of two scenarios

 Typical approach to get genotype-specific mutations are